lc-studios-mc/scp-facilitia-addon/README.md

 </div>

-## What is SCP Facilitia
+## About

-### Provides essential features 🌟
+**SCP Facilitia doesn't have any SCPs.**

-Some of the features Facilitia offers include:
+Instead, it focuses only on the general aspects of SCP facilities. ⚙️

-- Construction blocks.
+Some of the features SCP Facilitia offers include:
-- Furniture/Decoration blocks.
+- Construction blocks
-- A simple and flexible door system.
+- Decoration/furniture blocks
-- Security cameras (CCTV).
+- Doors

-### Less specialized 🛠️
+- Security cameras (CCTV)

-<ins>Facilitia does not have SCPs, mobs, or guns.</ins>
+<ins>More specialized aspects like SCPs and guns should be achieved through other add-ons.</ins>

-It remains a general part of your world, leaving the more specific aspects to other addons that handle them well.
+SCP Facilitia is designed to be highly compatible, so you should be able to use other add-ons in the same world just fine. 🤝

 ## License

 Licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/):

 You can use it, change it, and even sell it, as long as you **credit the creator** (e.g. by providing a link to this page) and share your modified version **under the exact same CC BY-SA 4.0 license**.